 Design

-When the new brand was launched, we knew we need to adapt everything we are designing to it and potentially further develop it to the presentation needs we knew about.
+When the new brand was launched, we knew we needed to adapt everything we are designing to it and potentially further develop it to the presentation needs we knew about.
 This was a bit of a challenge because we really wanted to make the template extremely functional.
-However, there was a moment when we realized that the end result people would achieve could potentially get and be slightly playful.
-Something we absolutely don't want as this is not what this rebranding was all about.
-Thus, we had to experiment a lot to make sure that the layouts and later on - the examples we provide. will allow the teams to build presentations that truly "stay on brand".
+However, there was a moment when we realised the final result people could achieve might become slightly playful — something we absolutely didn’t want, as that wasn’t the goal of the rebrand.
+So we had to experiment a lot to make sure the layouts (and later the examples we provided), would help teams build presentations that truly stay on brand.

 Step 2